-The United Arab Emirates is a member of the World Trade Organization, and a signatory to the Berne Convention and the Agreement on Trade-Related Aspects of Intellectual Property Rights.
-Federal Law No. 7 of 2002 Pertaining to Copyrights and Neighbouring Rights (Copyright Law) reflects the Berne Convention in many ways.
+The UAE is a member of the World Trade Organization and a signatory to the Berne Convention and the Agreement on Trade-Related Aspects of Intellectual Property Rights.
+Federal Law No. 7 of 2002 Concerning Copyrights and Neighbouring Rights (the Copyright Law) reflects the Berne Convention in many ways.
 Some key differences might be:

 - the limited exceptions for fair use or fair dealing: in the UAE, the key areas would be limited to personal use, a single copy of a computer program required for processing, judicial proceedings, research, criticism and review, and small non-commercial performance;

-- moral rights are not assignable and do not extinguish;
+- moral rights are not assignable and do not expire;

-- 'work for hire' is not noted within the law, and so all assignments of intellectual property rights should be specifically obtained, where needed.
+- 'work for hire' is not specified in the Law therefore all assignments of intellectual property rights should be specifically obtained, where needed.

 In practical terms, the UAE does not yet have a collective management organisation for any rights, which can make it difficult to undertake proper licensing regimes.

 There are no specialist courts for copyright matters in the UAE.
 Article 34 of the Copyright Law provides an author with a right to request the court of first instance to issue certain orders with regard to a work that has been reproduced without his or her permission.
-These orders include the making of a full report, a ban on the illegal activity, an attachment of the original work, and the appointment of an expert to calculate the proceeds resulting from the infringement and to obtain proof concerning the infringement.
-If any of the above orders are handed down, the applicant must file a substantive proceeding with the relevant court within 15 days of any such order to prevent it becoming void.
-Upon the decision of the substantive proceedings, such an order may be made permanent.
+These orders include the making of a full report, a ban on the illegal activity, an attachment of the original work and the appointment of an expert to calculate the proceeds resulting from the infringement and to obtain proof concerning the infringement.
+If any of the above orders are handed down, the applicant must file for substantive proceedings with the relevant court within 15 days of any such order to prevent it becoming void.
+Upon the decision of the substantive proceedings, the order may be made permanent.

 Injunctive relief can be difficult to obtain in the UAE.
-If requested, the court will decide whether a claiming party has an effective right in the UAE, if there is urgency in the matter, and whether there may be irreparable damage if the order is not handed down.
+If requested, the court will decide whether a claiming party has an effective right in the UAE, whether there is urgency in the matter and whether there may be irreparable damage if the order is not handed down.

 ii Personality rights

-Because the United Arab Emirates has stringent laws relating to the use of the image of any person, the rights associated with personality rights and image rights are tied up in the principles associated with privacy.
+Because the UAE has stringent laws relating to the use of the image of any person, the rights associated with personality rights and image rights are tied up in the principles associated with privacy.
 No separate right exists.

 Competition and consumer rights

 The Copyright Law contains no safe harbour provisions designed to immunise intermediaries from liability for copyright damage.
 In fact, the Copyright Law contains no provision dealing expressly with secondary liability at all.
-The issue of liability for contributing to copyright infringement could conceptually be dealt with under general tort law (tort is recognised in the UAE under Federal Law No. 5 of 1985 on Civil Transactions) and principles of joint liability.
+The issue of liability for contributing to copyright infringement could conceptually be dealt with under general tort law6 and principles of joint liability.
 This has not been seen in practice.

-The CCL is directed at both owners and operators of an electronic site or information network, and so may, in theory, have application to a party that hosts user-uploaded content.
+The CCL is directed at both owners and operators of an electronic site or information network and so may, in theory, apply to a party that hosts user-uploaded content.